 After a few days, I got an e-mail from the dispensary manager that said:

 “Hi Adam, Thank you for coming in last week for an interview.
 Unfortunately, we cannot move forward with your application due to the complications of a background check.
 If there is a silver lining here, this decision was made by the owners based on prior experiences they’ve had.
 I did some digging in the MMCC regulations and you should be able to clear the background check for their purposes.
 They will definitely see any history so it’s always best to be honest with any potential employer, just as you were with us.
 Best of Luck.”

-My point is -There needs to be less judgment and bias in the cannabis industry.
-There are so many people like myself who would innovate and revolutionize this industry – IF and ONLY IF – we were not judged by our pasts and the people we may have once been.
-This is part of ending the stigmas that exist in the industry and culture.
-Just because I was in a bad place in my life and made mistakes, does not mean that I’m not now an upstanding, trustworthy and very employable person.
+There needs to be less judgment and bias in the cannabis industry.
+There are so many people like myself who would innovate and revolutionize this industry – IF and ONLY IF – we were not judged by our pasts and the people we used to be.

 After this interview, I stopped applying for jobs in the cannabis industry and put all of my energy and focus into developing my own cannabis business – teaching people how to grow their own cannabis!